 Guide To Classes

 If you are starting yoga from scratch, you may want to join a six week foundation course, although many people new to yoga go straight into one of the beginners classes.
 We offer a number of these spread throughout the week.
-New beginners classes offer a half-way house.
 General classes (the next level up from beginners) are also held on most days of the week.
 There are three Intermediate classes each week for the most experienced and committed students.

-Our teenage class is for students aged 13 to 18 and is taught in term time, and the Sunday recuperative class is run on set dates that we publicise on the website.
+Our teenage class is for students aged 13 to 18 and is taught in term time, and the Sunday restorative/pranayama class is held twice monthly on dates publicised on the website.

-Two therapy classes each week cater for students who need a tailored approach and individual attention to address more serious injuries or conditions.
+Three therapy classes each week cater for students who need a tailored approach and individual attention to address more serious injuries or conditions.
 These sessions are designed to help students back into regular classes as soon as possible, rather than as a long-term alternative.
 Places are limited and students are assessed for suitability before joining the classes.
-The post therapy class offers a half-way house for people returning to regular classes after therapy or who need the more tailored approach this class offers.
+The post therapy class offers a half-way house for people returning to regular classes after therapy or who prefer the slower approach this class offers.

 List Of Class Types

-A six week course in yoga basics The Foundation course introduces students to the fundamentals of learning yoga along with the key poses.
+A six week course in yoga basics The Foundation course introduces students to the fundamentals of Iyengar yoga and some key principles and poses.

 For students new to yoga or who have not attended classes regularly.
-Beginners classes are suitable for people who have never done any yoga before, or who have not been attending classes for very long or very regularly.
-Beginners classes also suit some people who have done much more yoga but like the level and pace of the class.
+As a rule of thumb, beginners are students with less than two years’ experience of Iyengar yoga.
+Beginners classes introduce students to the basic poses including inversions (shoulder stand and head stand).
+They are suitable for people who have not been attending Iyengar classes for very long or regularly (including people new to yoga), and also those who have done more yoga but like the level and pace of teaching.